Writing and Updating Clusters#

 items:

-This file will contain a target that is named <cluster-directory>
+This file will contain a target that is named <cluster-directory>, usually a

 src/app/chip_data_model.gni